CIMR-Algos/SoilMoisture_ATBD/book/baseline_algorithm_definition.md

 Furthermore, a CIMR Hydrology Target mask, applied in Level-2 data processing, provides a ≤1 km resolution and covers both permanent and transitory inland water surfaces.
 The mask incorporates data from the MERIT Hydro {cite:p}`yamazaki2019merit` and the Global Lakes and Wetlands Database {cite:p}`lehner2004development`, and it will be updated up to four times annually to account for potential seasonal changes.
 Its calculation involves a previous estimation of the Surface Water Fraction (SWF) data.

-Moreover, the scene flags incorporate information about RFI, proximity to water body, urban, ice/snow, frozen soil, precipitation, medium and strong topographic effects.
+The scene flag incorporate information about RFI, proximity to water body, urban, ice/snow, frozen soil, precipitation, medium and strong topographic effects.

 The rest of datasets that complement the ancillary information are the clay fraction (from FAO), the IGBP Land Cover type Classification (from MODIS) and the Digital Elevation Model obtained from the Shuttle Radar Topography Mission (SRTM) {cite:p}`jarvis2006,mialon2008`.